Eco-DiscordLink/EcoDiscordPlugin/README.md

 DiscordLink will run verification passes on your configuration upon startup and configuration changes and output the result in the server log, helping you diagnose configuration errors.
 * `Helpful Commands`
 DiscordLink features a number of helpful commands both from within the game and from Discord.
 _/DiscordLink Invite_ will help you invite players ingame to your Discord server, while _?Trade_ will help you figure out who has the best deal on those yummy huckleberry muffins!
+For a full list of commands, see the [command list](Commands.md).

 ## Usage